What is Dry January and how can it help you?

 • Don’t give up.
 If you slip up, don’t feel guilty.
 Just begin again the next day.
 This is one of the methods we use in our program, called harm reduction.
 It’s more about fewer days drinking than about lengths or streaks of sobriety.
 The less you drink, the less harm you’re doing to yourself and people around you.

-Whether Dry January marks an exploratory phase or the inception of a more extensive transformation, remember: empowerment lies within you.
+Whether Dry January marks an exploratory phase or the beginning of a more extensive transformation, remember: empowerment lies within you.
 Your journey towards change is supported by a network of resources and individuals ready to facilitate your growth.

 Here’s to embracing the first step towards a healthier, more fulfilling life.
 Lift a non-alcoholic beverage and toast yourself: cheers to the journey ahead!